jusliu9547/DataCamp_project/README.md

 * Recreating John Snow's Ghost Map
 * Risk and Returns/ The Sharpe Ratio
 	- Finanicial ratio exercise
+* The GitHub History of the Scala Language
 * The Hottest Topics in Machine Learning
 * Who Is Drunk and When in Ames, Iowa?
 * Word Frequency in Moby Dick